hashicorp/packer/website/source/docs/builders/virtualbox-ovf.html.markdown

   available.
 By default this is "20m", or 20 minutes.
 Note that this should be quite long since the timer begins as soon as the virtual machine is booted.

+* `ssh_skip_nat_mapping` (bool) - Defaults to false.
+When enabled, Packer does not setup forwarded port mapping for SSH requests and uses `ssh_port` on the host to communicate to the virtual machine

 * `vboxmanage` (array of array of strings) - Custom `VBoxManage` commands to execute in order to further customize the virtual machine being created.
   The value of this is an array of commands to execute.
 The commands are executed